-The vision of enabling ad-hoc modifications within the process management system in a correct and consistent manner was the starting point for our research and implementation work done within the ADEPT project more than 10 years ago [3].
-The resulting technology has been integrated in the experimental ADEPT1 system which, to our best knowledge, is still leading in the field of adaptive process management systems today.
+The vision of enabling ad-hoc modifications within the process management system in a correct and consistent manner was the starting point for our research and implementation work done within the ADEPT project more than 10 years ago [4].
+The resulting technology has been integrated in the experimental ADEPT1 system which, to our best knowledge, is still leading in the field of adaptive process management today.
 The ADEPT1 technology has enabled ad-hoc deviations in a controlled, secure, and user-friendly manner.
-Unforeseen exceptions can be handled within the process-aware information system and not by bypassing it as often necessary when using commercial process management systems.
+Unforeseen exceptions can be handled within the PAIS and not by bypassing it as often required when using commercial process management systems.
 The ADEPT1 system has been used in several national and international research projects.

 From these projects we gained valuable insights into the practical needs for process management technology on the one side, and we learned many lessons about implementing a complex system such as ADEPT1 on the other side.
-Partly these "lessons learned" have been published covering topics like log management, system-internal representation of process schemas and process instances, and the transfer of selected implementation concepts to other application areas such as data warehouses [6-8].
+Partly these "lessons learned" have been published covering topics like log management, system-internal representation of process schemas and process instances, and the transfer of selected implementation concepts to other application areas such as data warehouses [7-9].
 One important perception is that the system design and architecture should offer powerful functionality at a semantically high level and hide the inherent complexity as much as possible from the user.

-To transfer the ADEPT2 technology into industrial usage and business, an industrial consortium is currently being formed [9].
-The major focus of this initiative is to implement a robust and scalable version of the ADEPT2 system.
-This system includes all functionality of the old ADEPT1 system.
-Adhoc flexibility is now based on a broader range of supported operations, however.
+To transfer the ADEPT2 technology into industrial usage and business, the Arista-Flow GmbH was jointly founded by members of our institute and industrial partners (see [10] for details).
+The major focus of this company is to implement a robust and scalable commercial version of the ADEPT2 system.
+ADEPT2 includes all functionality of the old ADEPT1 system.
+Ad-hoc flexibility is now based on a broader range of supported operations, however.
 In addition, ADEPT2 realizes the composition of processes based on plug & play techniques as sketched in Section 2.
 Furthermore, it implements the theoretical framework for process schema evolution as outlined in Section 4.
 Altogether, the design and implementation of such a powerful and innovative system constitutes a big challenge.
 However, we can now exploit our lessons learned from implementing the ADEPT1 system.
-Finally, we benefit very much from the cooperation with our industrial partners and the University of Mannheim within the AristaFlow project (see [9] for details).
+Finally, we benefit very much from the cooperation with our industrial partners and the University of Mannheim within the AristaFlow project (see [10] for details).